John Sutton (RAF officer)

 Air Marshal Sir John Matthias Dobson Sutton, KCB (9 July 1932 – 21 November 2014) was a Royal Air Force officer who served as Air Officer Commanding-in-Chief at RAF Support Command from 1986 to 1989 and Lieutenant Governor of Jersey from 1990 to 1995.

+Early life

+His mother was the Grimsby singer Gertrude Dobson, of 'Alandale' on Weelsby Road, who married Harry Rowston Sutton on Wednesday 16 September 1931 at Grimsby Minster by the vicar of Bilsby.
+Harry worked at a brewers in Alford.
+But there was something a little peculiar.
+Gertrude's sister Jessie had married Frank, the brother of Harry Sutton, on Monday 29 June 1931, at Grimsby Minster, by the vicar of Bilsby.
+Both Frank and Harry had attended Alford Grammar School.

+The father of Harry and Frank was Matthias and Emmeline Sutton, who had ran the 'Anchor Inn', for seven years, and the 'Windmill Hotel', for ten years, in Alford.
+Matthias Sutton died on 2 August 1931, aged 55.
+Emmeline Sutton ran the hotel for another fifteen years.
+Emelline (née Rowston) died on 21 November 1948, aged 70.

+He was born at the County Nursing Home in Cleethorpes.
+He was the son of Mr Harry Sutton of 'Clovelly, 119 West Street, in Alford.
+His mother Gertrude died in May 1979.

 RAF career

 Educated at Queen Elizabeth's Grammar School, Alford, Sutton joined the Royal Air Force in 1950.
 He was appointed Officer Commanding No. 249 Squadron in 1964 and then became Assistant Secretary of the Chiefs of Staff Committee at the Ministry of Defence in 1966.
 He went on to be Officer Commanding No. 14 Squadron in 1970, Assistant Chief of Staff (Plans & Policy) at Headquarters Second Tactical Air Force in 1971 and Assistant Chief of the Air Staff (Policy) in 1977.
 He then became Deputy Commander of RAF Germany in 1980, Assistant Chief of the Defence Staff (Commitments) in 1982 and Assistant Chief of the Defence Staff (Overseas) in 1985.
 He became Air Officer Commanding-in-Chief at RAF Support Command in 1986 and retired in 1989.